-The Cayman Islands' legislative framework does not contain a regime that is equivalent to the United States' Chapter 11 Bankruptcy Code or the United Kingdom's administration to facilitate the rescue of an insolvent company.
-As a result, and in order to obtain the benefit of a moratorium against any proceedings continuing or being commenced against a company without leave of the Grand Court, companies tend to utilise the light-touch restructuring tool by seeking to appoint provisional liquidators pursuant to Part V of the Companies Law (2016 Revision) (the Companies Law), specifically section 104(3), to assist the company in promoting a compromise or arrangement with its creditors or members.
+The Cayman Islands' legislative framework does not currently contain a regime that is equivalent to the United States' Chapter 11 Bankruptcy Code or the United Kingdom's administration to facilitate the rescue of an insolvent company.
+As a result, and in order to obtain the benefit of a moratorium against any proceedings continuing or being commenced against a company without leave of the Grand Court of the Cayman Islands (the Grand Court), companies tend to utilise the light-touch restructuring tool by seeking to appoint provisional liquidators pursuant to Part V of the Companies Law (2018 Revision) (the Companies Law), specifically section 104(3), to assist the company in promoting a compromise or arrangement with its creditors or members.
 An application under section 104(3) can be made by the company on an ex parte basis on the grounds that the company is or is likely to become unable to pay its debts as they fall due and, as mentioned above, the company intends to present a compromise or arrangement to its creditors or members, most commonly by the promotion of a scheme of arrangement pursuant to section 86 of the Companies Law.
 On the appointment of provisional liquidators, the Grand Court will determine which powers will remain with the directors and which will be vested in the provisional liquidators.

 Restructuring provisional liquidators